wisniak199/DPCS/docs/Initial_research.md

-Title: Application error message clustering and classification in order to find an already existing solution, via an offline agent.
-Initial research.
+Title: Clustering and classification of application's error messages for offline retrieval of an existing solution.
+Preliminary research.
 --------------------------

 Abstract